 One of the best ways to explore Brussels and learn more about its history is on foot with a volunteer Brussels Greeter.
 Greeters are passionate about their city and will share a wealth of knowledge about its history and culture.
 They’ve also got plenty of tips for food and shopping highlights off the usual tourist trail.

-Brussels is home to the European Parliament.
-The Parliamentarium (European Parliament Visitors’ Centre) outlines the history of the European Union and the rather complicated workings of its parliament.
+Along with Strasbourg and Luxembourg, Brussels is home to the EU’s European Parliament.
+The Parliamentarium (European Parliament Visitors’ Centre) in Brussels provides information on the history of the EU and the rather complicated workings of its legislative assembly.

 Brussels is billed as the capital of the comic strip and with good reason.

 Belgian artists have created many comic icons including Tintin, the Smurfs and Lucky Luke, and the Comic Art Museum is one of the top things to do in Brussels.
 Galleries are dedicated to the history and development of comic art and feature all the Belgian favourites.

 Around Brussels there are more than 40 murals depicting scenes from comic books.
 A map is available from the tourist office to help you plan a comic-themed walking tour.
 A visit to the Hergé Museum is a must for fans of Tintin.
 Located just outside of the capital, it is dedicated to the life’s work of Georges Prosper Remi — better known as Hergé — the reporter-sleuth’s creator.